 SWQMP Element Measure of Activity Required

 ID Task Success/

 Frequency

 7.3 FS-2/II-5, 6/D.1 BMPs and Approved TMDLs For waters within KYTC-jurisdictional areas with an approved or established TMDL, the permittee shall evaluate its BMPs in the SWQMP with respect to MS4 discharges for pollutants of concern related to KYTC-specific activities to impaired waterbodies listed in the Division of Water publication entitled, "2010 Integrated Report to Congress on the Condition of Water Resources in Kentucky Volume I. 305(b) Report", and subsequent publications, found at www.water.ky.gov/sw/swmonitor/305b, to assess their effectiveness in achieving pollutant reductions in impaired water bodies in KYTC-jurisdictional areas only.
 The requirements of this section apply only to receiving waters within KYTC-jurisdictional areas within the urbanized boundary of the MS4 with adopted or established TMDLs and associated allocations that receive the permittee's MS4 discharges.
-It is the intent of this section to ensure that pollutant discharges for those parameters listed in the TMDL are reduced to the MEP through the implementation of structural and nonstructural BMPs and other program activities that result in TMDL-related pollutants from KYTC-specific activities within watersheds that contain KYTC jurisdictional areas within the urbanized boundary of the MS4 activity and activities that result in TMDL-related pollutants from KYTC-specific activities within watersheds that contain KYTC jurisdictional areas within the urbanized boundary of the MS4.
+It is the intent of this section to ensure that pollutant discharges for those parameters listed in the TMDL are reduced to the MEP through the implementation of the permittee's SWQMP.
+Adequate progress toward achieving assigned wasteload allocations (WLAs) will be demonstrated through the implementation of structural and nonstructural BMPs and other program activities that result in TMDL-related pollutants from KYTC-specific activities within watersheds that contain KYTC jurisdictional areas within the urbanized boundary of the MS4.

 When an approved or established TMDL is developed for waters within a KYTC-jurisdictional area, the DEA evaluates the BMPs in the SWQMP to assess their effectiveness for addressing the pollutant of concern and makes any necessary modifications to the SWQMP.
-The current SWQMP is effective in meeting pollutants of concern for the approved or established TMDL waters, which includes the following water ways:
+The current SWQMP is effective in meeting pollutants of concern for the approved or established TMDL waters.
+The list of waters is included in Appendix 3.